 If a person files for divorce based on the other spouse having committed adultery, the adulterous spouse in that instance would very likely have to pay alimony even after the divorce.
 The amount of alimony would be subject to discussion and litigation and can be worked out by agreement.

 Abuse, financial irresponsibility and fidelity issues can come into play to determine who is at fault.
-The person who is without fault in the divorce is entitled to alimony from who has fault.
+The person who is without fault in the divorce is able to get alimony from who has fault.
 This is not an issue if divorce grounds are clearly irreconcilable differences.

 In cases including special arrangements (e.g., one spouse supported another through medical school or stayed at home to raise the children), alimony would actually be part of the property settlement.